iamvishalsehgal/Financial-Text-Analysis/README.md

 # NLP Assignments: Stock Price Prediction and Topic Modeling

-This repository contains the code and documentation for two assignments from the Natural Language Processing course (07/2024-01/2025).
+This repository contains the code and documentation for two assignments from the Natural Language Processing.
 Assignment 1 focuses on predicting stock price movements using text classification, while Assignment 2 explores topic modeling on financial news articles using BERTopic, LDA, and FLSA-W.

 ---